danilov-pd/mathtype_wmf_appsmfcc_extractor/README.md

 # TODO
 - Add error code description.
 - Add a verbose mode which lists how many chunks have been read.
+- Rewrite parser to finite state machnine.
+Think about better (and elegant) implementation, maybe using other language.